Frank A. Scott: Personal life

 Scott married Bertha Dynes of Cleveland in 1896.
 They had a son and two daughters, Chester B., Katharine B. and Eleanor L. His wife died in 1909.
 He married Faith Alice Fraser, daughter of John G. Fraser, of Cleveland on September 27, 1911.
 She died in 1936.
 He married Dulcie (née Shifflett) Scott, widow of his son Chester.
 He also had a son and daughter, Malcolm F. and Elizabeth.
 His family owned a 500 acre estate at Bread Loaf in Ripton, Vermont.
 He lived there in the summers for more than 40 years.
 He lived on Monmouth and Guilford roads in Cleveland.

 Scott died on April 15, 1949, aged 76, at his home in Mentor.
 He was buried in Lake View Cemetery.

 Awards

 In 1919, Scott was awarded the Distinguished Service Medal.
-In 1926, he received a Doctor of Laws from Case Western University.
+In 1926, he received a Doctor of Laws from Western Reserve University.
 In 1932, he received the Ordnance Medal of Merit from the Army Ordnance Association "for leadership and administrative ability in the progress of American munitions preparedness".